Wednesday, December 19, 2012

 December 17th, 2012

 I just got through a long weekend stretch of working.
-It feels like I was on a 3 day bender.
-In a 72 hour period (Friday through Sunday) I crammed in 40 hours of work, mingled that with tending to my boys at night when I got home and somewhere in there I found some sleep for my weary body.
+It feels like I was on a 3-day bender.
+In 72 hours (Friday through Sunday), I crammed in 40 hours of work, mingled that with tending to my boys at night when I got home, and somewhere in there, I found some sleep for my weary body.

 For the first time since I lost my wife, I wept for something else unrelated to my situation.
-I cried for those children and adults lost in Newtown, Connecticut to the hands of a killer.
-I guess I cried because I can see those children through the eyes of my own children.
+I cried for those children and adults lost in Newtown, Connecticut, at the hands of a killer, a downright coward.
+I cried because I could see those children's innocence through my kids' eyes.
+May God console those parents and their children rest in the Kingdom of God.

-Their lively, busy bodies, full of curiosity, in all that life has to offer them cut short before it even began.
-And now, I place myself in the shoes of the murdered children’s parents by thinking of my own boys meeting such a horrible fate of a meaningless, senseless crime and I break down.
+Their lively, busybodies, full of curiosity in all that life offers them, were cut short before it started.
+And now, I place myself in the shoes of the murdered children's parents by thinking of my own boys meeting such a horrible fate of a meaningless, senseless crime.
+I break down and cry, cry, cry.

-I'd cut them loose they'll learn - I'd think to myself.
+I'd cut them loose, and they'll learn - I'd think to myself.

-Now that I have matured, not just physically but mentally, my clear thinking has allowed me to see the big picture of life and everything that is contained within it.
-I see the world outside of the five mile safety zone of where I live and breathe.
+Now that I have matured physically and mentally, my clear thinking has allowed me to see the big picture of life and everything contained within it.
+I know the world outside the five-mile safety zone where I live and breathe.

-When I arrive to a scene and deal with a parent that has a child that is unruly or kid that is missing, or a toddler that is hurt or a infant that has died or any kind of circumstance that is related to their child, I refer to them as “mom” or “dad”.
+When I arrive at a scene and deal with a parent who has an unruly child, a kid that is missing, a toddler that is hurt, an infant that has died, or any kind of circumstance that is related to their child, I refer to them as "mom" or "dad."

 "Mom," I say as I place my arm around her, "they will be fine.
 We will find them."

-Its been a long weekend.
-My body is tired as I fight back the hours of lack of sleep of the last three days The minutes I wasted by remaining up are begging me to let them back into my body so that I may find some kind of rest tonight.
-But I don’t want to sleep.
-Not now, not in this moment.
-I am watching my children sleep just a couple of feet away from me.
+It's been a long weekend.
+My body is tired as I fight back the hours of lack of sleep the last three days.
+The minutes I wasted by remaining up beg me to let them back into my body so that I may find some rest tonight.
+But I don't want to sleep.
+Not now, not at this moment.
+I am watching my children sleep just a few feet away.

-The house is dark except for the Christmas tree lights that are blinking on and off.
-The light illuminates from the far room and the brightness works its way through the darkness of the house.
-The multi-color lighting breaks through the darkness that surrounds my children and light reflects off their face.
-I hear them breathing and I find comfort that they are resting.
+The house is dark except for the Christmas tree lights blinking on and off.
+The light illuminates from the far room, and the brightness works its way through the darkness of the house.
+The multi-color lighting breaks through the darkness that surrounds my children, and light reflects off their faces.
+I hear them breathing, and I find comfort in the fact that they are resting.
 I imagine they are playing in a happy world somewhere in their dreams.

-I place myself in the parents shoes that lost their children as I think of my own loss of my twin girls, Sophia and Gabriella.
+I place myself in the parents who lost their children as I think of my own loss of my twin girls, Sophia and Gabriella.
 I have to believe that our children are sleeping well tonight.
-That their bed is in a celestial place where they find comfort and peace.
+Their bed is in a celestial place where they find comfort and peace.

-Don’t worry, mom, sleep well tonight, dad, our children are in a place that know’s no evil, where pain has no place, and where rest is a heavenly place to be.
+Our children are in a place that knows no evil, where pain has no place, and where rest is a heavenly place to be.
 May peace come to us all.
-Not just today, but in our lifetime.
+Not just today but in our lifetime.

 Creative Commons License